-Higher Education Forum for Africa, Asia and Latin America (HEFAALA) III
+Third Higher Education Forum for Africa, Asia and Latin America (HEFAALA III)

 Academic Collaboration in Africa, Asia and Latin America in the Post- COVID World

-In the last two symposia, considerable lessons were learned; extensive knowledge and information were generated; and formal and informal networking opportunities were made possible.
-The Symposia created a high-profile platform for scholars, researchers, academics, post-graduate students, and officials from the Global South to be able to deliberate on key issues of relevance and significance from their national and continental context as well as discourse vantage points.
-The inclusion of Northern players in the Symposia created a conducive and constructive environment of enriched dialogue and passionate debates that inform policy and shape discourse.
+Building on lessons learned, knowledge and information generated, and formal and informal networking opportunities created during the last two iterations, the third HEFAALA Symposium created a high-profile platform for scholars, researchers, academics, post-graduate students, university leaders and officials from the Global South to be able to deliberate on key issues of relevance and significance from their national and continental contexts as well as discourse vantage points.
+The forum also engaged Northern players to encourage enriched dialogue that could inform policy and shape discourse.

 - How and to what extent is the COVID-19 pandemic affecting the typology and productivity of international academic collaboration in Africa and elsewhere in the Global South?